Optimal foods include:

 Some people make their own mayonnaise and there are many recipes around here.
 You can experiment if you like that sort of thing.
 We generally focus on animal fats and that is part of the objection to mayonnaise.
 It is included here as less than optimal, but acceptable.
 Your mileage may vary.

 - NO sugar, artificial sweeteners, natural sweeteners, honey; NOTHING that tastes sweet.
 Stevia, sucralose, diet sodas, saccharine, 0-calorie flavored drinks, energy drink;, even if the label says “zero carbs” we highly recommend that you do not include any of these products.

 - Any taste of something sweet will keep your cravings alive and can also interfere with your insulin response.
 Artificial sweeteners appear to be as addictive, if not more so, than regular sugar!
 This may be one of the most difficult things to give up but you will see so many benefits and improvements if you remove these products from your diet.

-- No fruits, vegetables, grains, nuts, seeds, or vegetable oils, including olive oil.
+- No fruits, vegetables, grains, nuts, seeds, or vegetable oils, including olive oil and coconut oil.